EuropeanIFCBGroup/ifcb-features/README.md

-# IFCB-Analysis (fork)
+# IFCB Feature Extraction

-This repo is a fork of https://github.com/hsosik/ifcb-analysis
+This repo is a fork of https://github.com/hsosik/ifcb-analysis.

 ## Changes from original
 - All `MATLAB` code was removed, leaving only the `Python` implementation of feature extration.
-- Fixed some `NumPy` depractions.
+- Fixed some `NumPy` depracations.
-- Formatted code with `Black`
+- Formatted code with `Black`.
+- Modified `setup.py`.